 Taylor Blatchford (Year 1 team leader) is a rising senior studying print and digital reporting at the University of Missouri School of Journalism.
 This is her third summer as a NBTB team leader.
 She recently worked on the production desk at POLITICO Europe in Brussels, Belgium, and this summer she will be reporting on local and business news for the Charlotte Observer.
 Taylor has also reported for the Columbia Missourian, a daily community paper, and served on the editorial board of The Maneater, MU’s independent student publication.
 When she’s not doing journalism, she enjoys spending time outside, petting dogs, cooking and exploring new cities.

-Xavier Boluna (tech team leader) is a reporter, writer, programmer, backpacker and nature photographer.
-He is a graduating senior at Sequoia High School in Redwood City, California.
-Since joining his high school paper, the Raven Report, he has become engaged in journalism and online media storytelling, working outside of school for organizations, including CoinBuzz, TechandCode and Global Student Square.
+Xavier Boluna (Y1 team leader and tech team leader) is a reporter, writer, programmer, backpacker and nature photographer.
+He is a rising freshman at the University of California, Santa Cruz, and served as editor-in-chief for the Raven Report, the student-run website and newspaper at Sequoia High School in Redwood City, California.
+Xavi loves journalism and online media storytelling, working outside of school for organizations, including CoinBuzz, TechandCode and Global Student Square.
 He has also participated in several entrepreneurial efforts including “Project UNE” and the soon-to-be-launched Aniva Audio.
-Xavi will be a freshman at the University of California, Santa Cruz next fall.